Bio-protocol/Maize_Genome_Assembly_With_PacBio_Reads/README.md

     ```

     - Run variantCaller command line tool to call Arrow on the aligned bam files.
+    - The --algorithm option sets the algorithm as Arrow, --referenceFilename provides the file name of the assembled genome FASTA file, -j is optional to set the number of threads and -o sets the output files.
+The users can generate multiple outputs with different formats, including FASTA, FASTQ, GFF and VCF.

     ```
     variantCaller --algorithm=arrow raw_PacBio.subreads_aligned.bam \